british special forces

 Special Air Service (Reserve) - (SAS(R))

-The 2 territorial SAS regiments who form SAS(R) are independent entities, staffed by civilian volunteers (except for senior ranks who are from 22 SAS) and consist of:
+The 2 territorial SAS regiments, 21 and 23 SAS, who form Special Air Service Reserves (SAS(R)), are independent entities staffed by civilian volunteers (except for senior ranks who are from 22 SAS).

 • 21st Special Air Service Regiment